-Linalool uses also include as an insecticide to kill fruit flies, fleas and cockroaches.
-Like camphene and citronellol, linalool may be used as an ingredient in mosquito repellents.
-Finally, if you have a birch tree in your backyard or some fresh mint in your kitchen, you have experienced linalool, which is produced by more than 200 species of plants.
-Other plants that produce linalool include rosewood, lavender, laurel and sweet basil.
-In fact, linalool is one of the most abundant lavender terpenes, so you may have experienced the compound if you’ve ever relaxed with a few drops of lavender oil.
+Since the 19th century, linalool has been produced naturally and synthetically as the demand for the terpene is increasingly high.
+If you have a birch tree in your backyard or some fresh mint in your kitchen, you have experienced linalool, which is produced by more than 200 species of plants.
+Other plants that produce linalool include rosewood, lavender, laurel, and sweet basil.
+In addition, linalool is one of the most abundant lavender terpenes, so you may have experienced the compound if you’ve ever relaxed with a few drops of lavender essential oil.

-Therapeutic Benefits of Linalool
+Therapeutic benefits of linalool

-The Journal of Surgical Research published a study examining how linalool could affect an acute lung injury in a mouse.
+The Journal of Surgical Research published a study in 2013 examining how linalool could affect an acute lung injury in a mouse.
 The scientists concluded that linalool inhibited inflammation in the mouse model and could, therefore, be a candidate for the treatment of inflammatory diseases.

-The Role of Linalool in Cannabis
+The role of linalool in cannabis

 Breathing in linalool through cannabis may produce a stress-reducing effect as well as an uplifted mood thanks to the olfactory processing of the floral scent.